PEZ/backseat-driver/README.md

 ### The Backseat Driver Menu

-In the status bar you will have a button titled **Backseat** which opens up the Backseat Driver menu.
+In the status bar you will have a button titled **Backseat Driver** which opens up the Backseat Driver menu.
 It lets you:

 * Ask the AI for assistance
 * Start a new chat session